Trayshmhirk/traysapp/README.md

 1. Clone the repository: `git clone https://github.com/Trayshmhirk/traysapp.git`
 2. Navigate into the project directory: `cd traysapp`
 3. Install the dependencies: `npm install`
-4. Start the application: `npm start`
+4. Start the application: `npm run dev` or `yarn dev` if you prefer yarn.

 ## Usage